GeoPlatform/ng-common/README.md

 }
 ```

 Note: _version number_ should be that of the current release version of this project.
-It is advised to __never__ reference any non-release tag or branch, such as "develop" or "master", when adding this project as a dependency in another.
+It is advised to __never__ reference any no?n-release tag or branch, such as "develop" or "master", when adding this project as a dependency in another.